chousheng/moviegold/README.md

 #### Building and running

 Wait until all Visual Studio Code extensions are installed and activated.
-In `Run and Debug` view, select `Backend+Frontend` and press `F5` to run both the backend and frontend servers.
+Then, in `Run and Debug` view, select `Backend+Frontend` and press `F5` to run both the backend and frontend servers.
 In `Ports` panel, find `3000` and select `Open in Browser` to play with the app.

 ### Option 2: Using Visual Studio Code with Dev Container